* As an Amazon affiliate, this site earns from qualifying purchases.

 More Thoughts for the 5th Sunday of Lent Year C

-These readings call us to change our hearts.
-We might think our righteousness and the law of God empower us to take action against others who don't seem to be getting it right.
-But in the gospel Jesus shows us another way.
+The 5th Sunday of Lent Year C calls us to change our hearts.
+Sometimes, we think our righteousness and the law of God give us the right to judge others.
+But in the gospel, Jesus shows us another way.

-In the eyes of the Lord, the life of a single sinner is more important than the law.
-The woman did indeed break the rules.
-There is no denial of that.
-And there is no talk of the circumstances or why she did it.
-But Jesus believes in second chances, even when the law does not offer them.
+Jesus teaches that the life of a sinner is more important than the law.
+The woman caught in adultery broke the rules, and there’s no denial of that.
+But Jesus believes in giving second chances, even when the law does not.

-Both the crowd and the woman have strayed from the heart of God and his law.
-We often do the same.
-Like the woman caught in adultery, we might ignore God's commands and do as we please.
-Or like the crowd, we might use the law to draw a line between "us" and "them", desiring punishment and suffering for those who don't measure up.
+Both the crowd and the woman have strayed from God’s heart and law.
+We do the same.
+Like the woman, we might ignore God’s commands and do as we please.
+Or like the crowd, we might use the law to separate “us” from “them,” wanting punishment for those who fail.

 Reflection Questions for the 5th Sunday of Lent Year C

-Social Media Graphic for the 5th Sunday of Lent Year C
+Quotes and Social Media Graphics for the 5th Sunday of Lent Year C

 What date is the 5th Sunday of Lent Year C?